 Determinants and cross-country variation of voluntary labor and donations

 There is not only a large difference in the role of charitable activities between the US and Europe, but also a high variation across individual countries.
-This is shown by the World Giving Index, a yearly survey conducted in 135 countries, which measures three different aspects of giving behavior: the percentage of people who, in a typical month, donate money to charity, volunteer time to an organization, or help a stranger.
-Based on information provided in the World Giving Index 2014, Figure 1 shows the percentage of individuals that donated money and volunteered time to a charity for a selected set of countries.
+This is shown by the World Giving Index, a yearly survey conducted in 135 countries, which measures three different aspects of giving behavior: the percentage of people who in a typical month (i) donate money to charity, (ii) volunteer time to an organization, or (iii) help a stranger.
+Based on information provided in the World Giving Index 2018, Figure 1 shows the percentage of individuals that donated money and volunteered time to a charity for a selected set of countries.

-Figure 1 illustrates that countries with a high share of voluntary workers also tend to exhibit a relatively high share of charitable giving, suggesting a positive correlation between monetary and time donations (the correlation coefficient is 0.75, where 1 indicates perfect correlation).
-All countries, except for Japan and Greece, show a higher proportion of individuals who donate money than who volunteer labor.
-Most importantly, however, is the large variation in charitable activities across countries.
-In particular, the Anglo-Saxon countries (Ireland, the UK, Canada, the US, Australia, and New Zealand) show the highest degree of charitable activity.
-Within the European countries, the Northern European countries rank highest, while the Southern European countries rank lowest.
+Figure 1 illustrates that countries with a high share of voluntary workers also tend to exhibit a relatively high share of charitable giving, suggesting a positive correlation between monetary and time donations (the correlation coefficient is 0.74, where 1 indicates perfect correlation).
+All countries, except for France, Japan, and Greece, show a higher proportion of individuals who donate money than who volunteer labor.
+Most important, however, is the large variation in charitable activities across countries.
+In particular, the Anglo-Saxon countries (Australia, the UK, New Zealand, Ireland, the US, and Canada) show the highest degree of charitable activity.
+Within the European countries, the northern European countries rank highest, while the southern European countries rank lowest.

 Cross-country differences in voluntary donations could be partially explained by differences in the composition of the countries’ populations .
 And indeed, individual characteristics do play an important role in the decision to contribute to charity.
-Focusing on Europe, a recent study investigates the determinants of the individual decision to donate time or money using data from the 2002/2003 wave of the European Social Survey, which contains detailed information on individuals’ voluntary activities in charitable organizations .
-The study corroborates the assumption that volunteering is a normal good by finding a positive correlation between an individual’s income and that person’s probability of donating time and money to charity.
+Focusing on Europe, a study investigates the determinants of the individual decision to donate time or money using data from the 2002/2003 wave of the European Social Survey, which contains detailed information on individuals’ voluntary activities in charitable organizations .
+The study corroborates the assumption that volunteering is a normal good (i.e. if income rises, the demand for the good also increases) and finds a positive correlation between an individual's income and that person's probability of donating time and money to charity.
 It further shows that highly educated and older people are most likely to engage in charitable activities, while women and immigrants are less likely to donate time to charitable organizations.
 Moreover, religious people, as proxied by church membership, are more likely to donate time and money to charity.
-The authors also find differences in the individual determinants of charitable behavior across the European countries, in terms of educational attainment, gender, and immigration status.
+The authors also find differences in the individual determinants of charitable behavior across European countries, in terms of educational attainment, gender, and immigration status.
 However, these individual differences alone are not sufficient in explaining the large variation in charitable activity across countries.

 Theoretical background: Crowding-out effect

-In order to determine whether government spending crowds out private philanthropy, it is important to determine what drives individuals to contribute time or money to charity.
-In economic models, pro-social behavior is often regarded as “altruism,” which implies that there is no immediate gain for the individuals who contribute to charity.
+To determine whether government spending crowds out private philanthropy, it is important to understand what drives individuals to contribute time or money to charity.
+In economic models, prosocial behavior is often regarded as “altruism,” which implies that there is no immediate gain for the contributing individuals.
 This raises the question of what motivates donors to give: the desire to increase the supply of a certain public good or the utility gain from the act of giving itself?

 Empirical evidence: Crowding-out effect

 The theoretically predicted crowding-out effect is investigated in a number of empirical studies.
-This literature can be classified into three main strands: (i) studies using micro data at the charity level; (ii) studies using cross-country or regional variation to identify the crowding-out effect; and (iii) experimental studies .
+This literature can be classified into three main strands: (i) studies using micro data at the charity or donor level, (ii) studies using cross-country or regional variation to identify the crowding-out effect, and (iii) experimental studies .